Privileged Access Management

 The PAM model in 2026

 Privileged access is anything that can change production state.
-Database admin credentials, cloud root access, kubectl admin context, payment processor keys.
-The blast radius of a compromise here is total.
+Database admin credentials, cloud root access, kubectl admin context, payment processor keys; the blast radius of a compromise here is total.
+Standing privilege is the enemy because an admin role that exists permanently is one stolen credential away from full compromise; the modern model is just-in-time elevation.

-Standing privilege is the enemy.
-An admin role that exists permanently is one stolen credential away from full compromise.
-The modern model is just-in-time: you ask for elevation, you get a time-bounded session, the session expires.
+- Standing privilege is the enemy.
+Permanent admin role = one stolen credential from full compromise.

 Just-in-time elevation